elviskahoro/elviskahoro/README.md

 I work at [Warp](https://warp.dev/), where we are building a Rust-based **modern** terminal!
 Join our [Discord!](https://discord.gg/warpdotdev)

 Our mission is to [elevate developer productivity.](https://github.com/warpdotdev/Warp/discussions?discussions_q=label%3ARoadmap+sort%3Atop)
-We're [remote first](https://warpdev.notion.site/Public-Warp-How-We-Work-b872d41a1da743fca18220a731aeba48) and I live in Atlanta, GA.
+We're [remote first](https://warpdev.notion.site/Public-Warp-How-We-Work-b872d41a1da743fca18220a731aeba48), but I work in-person in SF.
+I'm originally from Atlanta!
 Go ATL UTD!!!
 Go Braves!!
 Go Hawks!
 Our other team I will not speak of.

 Some tools that give me joy: